 7. Aim for a Kitchen Style With Mass Market Appeal

 If you’re renovating your kitchen with the intention to increase its resale value, you’ll want to avoid making the space too quirky or overly personalized.
 Your goal is to make the kitchen appealing to the largest possible number of potential home buyers.
-To accomplish this, you’ll want to make sure your kitchen is either decorated in a classic, traditional style, or you’ll want to incorporate the latest kitchen design trends into your renovations.
+To accomplish this, you’ll want to make sure your kitchen is either decorated in a classic style, or you’ll want to incorporate the latest kitchen design trends into your renovations.

 8. Repair Elements That Don’t Justify Overhauling Completely